NewLouwa/SubnettingPractice/README.md

-# 🌐 Subnetting Practice - Learn Networking with Fun Exercises! 🎓
+# 🌐 IPAcademy - Learn Networking with Fun Exercises! 🎓

-Welcome to **Subnetting Practice**, a web application designed to help you master networking concepts such as subnets, IP addresses, masks, and more! 🚀 This app generates dynamic exercises and quizzes to enhance your knowledge and skills in computer networking.
+Welcome to **IPAcademy**, a web application designed to help you master networking concepts such as subnets, IP addresses, masks, and more! 🚀 This app generates dynamic exercises and quizzes to enhance your knowledge and skills in computer networking.

 ## 🛠️ Technologies Used